 The key difference between convergent and divergent evolution is that the distinct species that do not share a common ancestor show similar traits in convergent evolution while the species that share a common ancestor show different traits and separate into different forms in divergent evolution.

-When considering living organisms, evolution can be defined as the development of differentiated organisms from less differentiated pre-existing organisms over the course of time.
-There are many sources, which provide evidence to the theory of evolution.
-They are palaeontology, geographical distribution, classification, plant and animal breeding, comparative anatomy, adaptive radiation, comparative embryology and comparative biochemistry.
+When considering living organisms, we can define evolution as the development of differentiated organisms from less differentiated pre-existing organisms over time.
+Moreover, there are many sources, which provide evidence to the theory of evolution.
+These include palaeontology, geographical distribution, classification, plant and animal breeding, comparative anatomy, adaptive radiation, comparative embryology, and comparative biochemistry.

 What is Divergent Evolution?

-What is the difference between Convergent Evolution and Divergent Evolution?
+What is the Difference Between Convergent and Divergent Evolution?

 Convergent evolution describes how dissimilar organisms develop similar traits while divergent evolution describes how similar or related organisms develop different traits and separate into different forms.
 Thus, it is the key difference between convergent and divergent evolution.
 Also, another significant difference between convergent and divergent evolution is that the convergent evolution occurs among the groups of organisms that are not related to phylogenetically.
 But, divergent evolution occurs among the groups of organisms that are phylogenetically related.

 Furthermore, analogous structures support the convergent evolution while the homologous structures support the divergent evolution.
 Therefore, we can consider this also as a difference between convergent and divergent evolution.
 Moreover, a further difference between convergent and divergent evolution is that the convergent evolution is a result of organisms living under similar environmental conditions while the divergent evolution is a result of organisms living in different environments and conditions.

 Below infographic on the difference between convergent and divergent evolution explains these differences comparatively.